I work with individuals and with groups. As an Integrative therapist, I draw on various theoretical models in order to tailor an approach to suit you:

 I hold the following counselling qualifications:

 Diploma in Humanistic Integrative Counselling, 2018

 Diploma in Counselling Skills, 2015

 I have had additional training in safeguarding, therapeutic groupwork, REWIND trauma treatment, counselling young people, and exploring grief.
 I gained a Level 3 Award in 'Preventing and Tackling Domestic and Sexual Abuse', 2014.

 I have experience working in the NHS, schools and community services.
-I have worked with adults and young people.
-I worked as a group facilitator for Solace Women's Aid for 4 years.
+I have worked with both adults and young people.
+I was a group facilitator for Solace Women's Aid for 4 years until 2018.